 It’s time to fire up that grill!
-These Grilled Chili Lime Shrimp are quick, easy and the most delicious summer cookout recipe!
-Marinated in smoked paprika, chili powder, fresh minced garlic, lime juice, salt and pepper, olive oil, and honey (or pure maple syrup)… The perfect balance of smoky, sweet and citrus that creates a zesty and mouth-watering flavor combination!
+These Grilled Chili Lime Shrimp are quick, easy, and the most delicious summer cookout recipe!
+The grilled shrimp marinade is full of flavorful ingredients like smoked paprika, chili powder, fresh minced garlic, lime juice, salt and pepper, olive oil, and honey (or pure maple syrup).
+These grilled shrimp are the perfect balance of smoky, sweet, and citrus that creates a zesty and mouth-watering flavor combination!

 Well, except for the last several weeks.
-I think’s it’s rained all day every day for the last three weeks straight.
+I think it’s rained all day every day for the last three weeks straight.
 Ok, so I might be exaggerating - there may have been 3 days that it only rained half of the day.
-Seriously.
-I think it had something to do with tropical depression Alberto and hurricane season starting up.
+Lol

-But that’s ok because I do love warm weather, sunshine, and all that goes with it.
-You know the drill: picnics, BBQ’s, beach days… basically lots of grillin’ and chillin’!!
+But regardless, when it's summer anywhere it's time for picnics, BBQs, beach days… basically lots of grillin’ and chillin’!!
 You gotta’ love grilling season – amiright?

 Chili Lime Shrimp: your new favorite shrimp recipe!